-Triodos Bank business customers are mostly small and medium sized companies that operate in the UK, where we have relatively strong regulatory frameworks regarding human rights.
+Triodos Bank business customers are mostly small and medium sized companies that operate in the UK.
 As a leading ethical bank in the UK, we exist to only finance and invest in companies, institutions and projects that support positive social, cultural or environmental change.
-We believe banks should be open – that’s why we publish details of every organisation we lend to on our website (www.knowwhereyourmoneygoes.co.uk) and offer complete transparency.
+We believe banks should be open – that’s why we publish details of every organisation we lend to on our website (www.knowwhereyourmoneygoes.co.uk) to offer complete transparency.

 We assess our lending, finance and investment decisions according to our own social criteria and according to those detailed in relevant international standards and guidelines (where applicable).
 These include the UN Global Compact, OECD Guidelines for multinational enterprises and the Equator Principles.
 We apply these proportionally, based on the type of customer, their size and activities.